Skip to main content

 (B) A tag line or tie-off line is acceptable when it allows all members of a mine crew to physically link together while evacuating the mine during an emergency.

-(C) The operator of an underground coal mine shall have, for each miner at the mine, tag lines or tie-off lines stored and available for emergency use and escape.
-The operator shall provide and employees of the mine shall use tag lines or tie-off lines in accordance with the requirements and procedures established in this rule.
-The operator shall provide and store tag lines and tie-off lines in accordance with the requirements of 30 C.F.R.
+(C) The operator of an underground coal mine is to have, for each miner at the mine, tag lines or tie-off lines stored and available for emergency use and escape.
+The operator shall provide, and employees of the mine use, tag lines or tie-off lines in accordance with this rule.
+The operator is to provide and store tag lines and tie-off lines in accordance with 30 C.F.R.
 75.1714-6 and paragraphs (a)(1) and (b) of 30 C.F.R.
 75.1714-4.

 (D) Inspection and approval of the use of tag lines and tie-off lines in a mine.
-As part of the regular quarterly inspection of a mine pursuant to section 1561.31 of the Revised Code, a deputy mine inspector shall inspect tag lines and tie-off lines to verify that they meet the requirements of this rule and section 1567.64 of the Revised Code.
+As part of the regular quarterly inspection of a mine pursuant to section 1561.31 of the Revised Code, a deputy mine inspector will inspect tag lines and tie-off lines to verify that they meet this rule and section 1567.64 of the Revised Code.

 Supplemental Information